CROSSIDE-TEAM/Karoly_languages/README.md

 # Karoly_languages
-### Karoly's language pack.
+### Important
 There is Karoly's language repository.
 If you would like to use Karoly in your own language, please help us with translate, because we don't have enough time to do it.
 Thanks for help ❤️
+### How can you do it?
+Send to us a pull request, and we will add your translations to our project.